Connor Hawke

-Connor Hawke is a DC Comics superhero who operated as the second Green Arrow, created by Kelley Puckett and Jim Aparo.
-In the post-Zero Hour continuity, Connor is the eldest son of Oliver Queen, the original Green Arrow, and his former college girlfriend Sandra "Moonday" Hawke, making him Oliver's heir of his estates and the Green Arrow legacy.
+Connor Hawke is a superhero who operated as the second Green Arrow, created by Kelley Puckett and Jim Aparo.
+In the post-Zero Hour continuity, Connor is the eldest son of Oliver Queen, the original Green Arrow, and his former college girlfriend Sandra "Moonday" Hawke, making him the heir of Oliver's estates and Green Arrow legacy.
 Connor Hawke first appeared in Green Arrow (vol. 2) #0 (1994).
+He appears in American comic books published by DC Comics.

 The character's prominence in DC comics has gone up and down at many points following his short-lived tenure as a full-time replacement for Oliver Queen.
 For a decade, from 2011 to 2021, the character was largely absent after DC attempted to make Oliver Queen a younger man again and to reintroduce his supporting cast gradually as part of its The New 52 relaunch, although versions of the character continued to appear in comics set elsewhere in the DC Comics Multiverse.
 With the Infinite Frontier initiative in 2021, Connor is restored to prominence, reintroduced as the second Green Arrow and Oliver's illegitimate son.
 Furthermore, Connor's multi-racial European, African, and Korean background is made more prominent.
 The DC Pride 2022 anthology confirmed that Connor is asexual.

 Outside of comics, multiple versions of Connor appear in The CW's Arrowverse, where Connor Hawke is the pseudonym of the Earth-16 counterpart of John Diggle's son, portrayed by Joseph David-Jones while the other Connor Hawke, portrayed by Aiden Stoxx in the present and David-Jones in the future, is the son of Ben Turner.
 Separately, another loose adaptation of Connor's comic book origin story involves Oliver discovering he has an illegitimate son named William Clayton, is also depicted on Arrow with the present-day version portrayed by Jack Moore and the future adult version portrayed by Ben Lewis.